ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

    e.g.,  Quality of Service (QoS) and Access Control List (ACL) policies, to support configuration verification of policies at the network level.

+Similar to the base inventory model  {{!I-D.ietf-ivy-network-inventory-yang}}, the network inventory topology does not make any assumption about involved network elements and their roles in topologies.
+As such, the mapping model can be applied indepent of the network type (optical local loops, access network, core network, etc.) and application.

 The YANG data model in this document conforms to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.